So there's this person (whom we will call Bobnote

-- Amy Farra Fowler from The Big Bang Theory makes constant remarks on how sexy her (female) bestie is, but will still vie for the affections of men and Sheldon.
+- Amy Farra Fowler from The Big Bang Theory makes constant remarks about how sexy her (female) bestie Penny is, but still vies for the affections of men and Sheldon.

 - Karen Walker on Will and Grace.
 Married to men several times, has had many male partners, but That Other Wiki has a whole section about her sexuality.

 - There's little doubt that Shawn likes the ladies, but he's also really quite cool about flirting with/trying it on with the guys as well:

 Shawn: This is a great plan.
 Callum McAllister deserves to be commended.